Grabosticus/12222190_impressionist-stylegan/README.md

 ```

 ### Running the StyleGAN Training Notebook
-Run the individual notebook cells.
-At the end of the notebook there is a block with which you can save your new StyleGAN weights in the `weights` directory.
-The last section loads the weights of my pretrained StyleGAN (available under `ada_stylegan_64_more_channels.pth` in the **Impressionist Artworks v1.0** GitHub release) and produces a grid image similar to the one found in `model/results`.
+Execute the `ImpressionistTrain.ipynb` notebook cell-by-cell.
+Near the end of the notebook, you’ll find a section that lets you save your newly trained StyleGAN weights to the `weights` directory.

+The final section loads my pretrained StyleGAN weights (`ada_stylegan_64_more_channels.pth`, available in the **Impressionist Artworks v1.0** GitHub release) and generates an image grid similar to the one in **model/results**.

 ## Summary
+In this project, I implemented a full StyleGAN pipeline to generate images of impressionist artworks.
+Due to GPU limitations, I trained the model only up to a resolution of **64×64**, and a full training run required **over 24 hours**.

+If you’d like to try the StyleGAN on a simpler dataset, run the `MNISTTrain.ipynb` notebook.
+It trains on MNIST and reaches visually convincing results much faster.

 ### Error Metric: Frechet Inception Distance (FID)
-I used the FID metric to calculate the distance between the distribution of the real images and the distribution of the generated images.
-FID is the norm to evaluate the quality of GANs and has been used in nearly all papers.
+I used the Frechet Inception Distance (FID) to measure how closely the distribution of generated images matches the distribution of real images.
+FID is a standard metric for evaluating GAN image quality and is used in most GAN-related research.

 ### Error Metric Target: 40
-I wanted to reach an FID of at most 40 (smaller FID values are better).
+My goal was to achieve an FID of 40 or lower (smaller values indicate better results).
+Selecting a suitable target was challenging because FID can produce higher (worse) values for equally good-looking samples when the underlying dataset is relatively small, as in my case.

 ### Achieved FID Value: 40.38
-The EMA Generator achieved this FID value at the end of the model training.
+By the end of training, the EMA Generator achieved an FID of 40.38.
+You can see images generated by this Generator in `model/results/grid_more_channels_ema.png`.

 ### Work Breakdown
-Here is a breakdown of the hours I spent on the individual tasks specified in the original project proposal.
+Below is a breakdown of the hours I spent on the individual tasks specified in the original project proposal.
 It is of this format: \
 TASK: HOURS_SPENT (INCREASE_COMPARED_TO_ORIGINAL_ESTIMATE)

 Researching project ideas: 2h \